Hepatic Microvascular Dysplasia In Your Dog

 Following that lead, pet food manufacturers like Hills and Royal Canin increased the protein content of their “liver support” diets and marketed them based on their low copper level (only helpful in much rarer copper storage disease, not MVD/PVH) a “precise blend of antioxidants to support a healthy immune systems” and increased flavor and density to tempt picky eaters”.
 All fine and good.
 But I have never understood why a pet owner should need a prescription to feed their pets high quality ingredients.

 It is fine for you to feed your dog those diets if you wish.
 We all need to feel we are doing everything that we can for the ones we love.
 However, there is really no scientific evidence that they will be any more helpful than a high quality dog food brand.
 If, on the other hand, your dog lives on table scraps those prescription diets are considerably better balanced than what most toy breeds choose to eat when given the chance.
-They want to eat the meat you eat and, preferably, a place at the table. (ref)
+They want to eat the meat you eat and, preferably, a place at the table. ( see here ) What is much more important is that you feed your pet many very small meals throughout the day to keep its liver workload down rather than only a few larger meals.
+Some suggest that plant and dairy proteins might be more advisable than meat proteins.
+I do not know on what evidence that is based, but balanced plant protein diets are available and they might be worth a try. ( see here )

 PUFAs ……Polyunsaturated Fatty Acids

 Most liver diets marketed for dog have added omega-3 fatty acids.
 Omega-3 fatty acids, are the ones that tend to be high in oily fish and krill.
 They are thought to combat inflammation.
-Although they did not seem to help in humans experiencing liver fibrosis (ref), I would supplement them in the diets of dogs with MVD because I see no downside in doing so. (ref) With time, fish oils become rancid oxidizers.
-Stick with name brand fish oil/krill products marketed for humans and buy them from high-volume (fast turnover) stores. (ref)
+Although they did not seem to help in humans experiencing liver fibrosis.
+I would supplement them in the diets of dogs with MVD because I see no downside in doing so.
+With time, fish oils become rancid oxidizers.
+Stick with name brand fish oil/krill products marketed for humans and buy them from high-volume (fast turnover) stores. ( read here )

 Diets rich in antioxidants seem conducive to health.
 Vitamin E (tocopherol) is an antioxidant.
 All pet foods are enriched with vitamin E (alpha tocopherol) – both for its antioxidant effect and as a natural preservative.
-But it is often DL-alpha tocopherol acetate or mixed tocopherols from synthetic sources that are added to pet foods.
-So a modest amount of natural mixed tocopherols might be wise as well. (ref) Excessive vitamin E can cause bleeding. (ref1, ref2) Keep that in mind.
+But it is often DL-alpha tocopherol acetate or mixed tocopherols from synthetic sources that are added to dog and cat foods.
+So a modest amount of natural mixed tocopherols might be wise as well.
+Excessive vitamin E can cause bleeding. ( read here & here ) Keep that in mind.

 Veterinarians dispense a lot of ACE inhibitors – primarily to pets that have heart problems, and occasionally to those with kidney problems.
 Those drugs increase blood flow and lower blood pressure.
 Humans are often prescribed them as well.
 The most common one is enalapril.
 Your dog’s MVD issue revolves around abnormal blood flow within its liver.
-There is some evidence that giving these products to humans with fibrotic liver disease might slow the process of liver failure. (ref1, ref2, ref3) I do not know of any veterinarians who have attempted to use ACE inhibitors in MVD dogs for this purpose.
+There is some evidence that giving these products to humans with chronic liver disease might slow the process of liver failure. ( read here ) I do not know of any veterinarians who have attempted to use ACE inhibitors in MVD dogs for this purpose.
 If you do, let me know.

 Antibiotics are of possible help in dogs in which their MVD problem has progressed to hepatic encephalopathy.
 Of course, the causes of ill health are often complex and your veterinarian might have suggested them because of other symptoms your pet is experiencing.
 When used, they need to be antibiotics that are considered “liver friendly”.